mrkooblu/sitemap-generator/README.md

 - 📱 Responsive UI that works on desktop and mobile
 - 🔍 SEO-friendly sitemap generation with proper XML formatting
 - 📂 Download generated sitemaps for submission to search engines
+- ✨ Pretty XML formatting option for readable sitemaps
+- 🖼️ Support for image sitemaps to help index your visual content
+- 🔍 Built-in educational content about sitemaps and SEO best practices
+- ❓ Comprehensive FAQ section with sitemap implementation guidance

 ## Getting Started

 ### Prerequisites

-- Node.js 14.x or higher
+- Node.js 16.x or higher
 - npm or yarn

 ### Installation